GianmarcoTurchiano/DELIUS-Visual-Arts-Deep-Clustering/README.md

 dec = fit_dec(encoder, dataset, centroids, assignments)
 ```

 A Python notebook which also shows how to display the results can be found [here](notebooks/example.ipynb).
+You can run it on Kaggle onto the CIFAR-10 dataset [here](https://www.kaggle.com/code/gianmarcoturchiano/delius-visual-arts-deep-clustering).